VidBee vs. Stacher

 What software is like Stacher but with more features?

-People looking for software like Stacher usually want a cleaner GUI for yt-dlp plus something extra: Linux builds, RSS automation, batch queue retries, or bundled FFmpeg.
-VidBee sits in that slot — Stacher-style simplicity for casual downloads, plus playlist and channel queues, persistent history, and RSS-triggered auto-downloads for long-term archiving.
+People looking for software like Stacher usually want a GUI for yt-dlp plus a different workflow emphasis.
+VidBee sits in that slot when you want bundled FFmpeg, playlist and channel queues, persistent history, and RSS-triggered downloads for repeat work.

-Both are strong free yt-dlp GUIs on macOS.
+Both are useful free yt-dlp GUIs on macOS.
 Stacher is lighter when you mainly download single videos.
-VidBee is the better pick when you care about queue reliability, subtitle export, RSS feeds for channels, or cross-platform parity with Windows and Linux.
-For most users comparing 'best yt-dlp GUI for Mac' in 2026, VidBee is the broader choice and still free.
+VidBee fits users who care about queue review, subtitle export, RSS feeds for channels, or cross-platform parity with Windows and Linux.
+For users comparing yt-dlp GUIs on Mac in 2026, VidBee is the broader workflow to test and remains free.

 How do VidBee and Stacher handle playlists and batch downloads?